 Blogging for profit will inevitably bring you recognition by a brand (yoohoo, Jaguar, over here) and you do not want your golden opportunity to be dismissed because you can’t meet the requirements due to your freebie site’s dumb rules.
 Brands want to know that if they are going to invest money into you, that you have invested money on yourself.
 Brands know that WordPress is King.

 You own your content

 WordPress files are in a database on your computer or host server.
 You built them.
 They are yours.
 As long as you have your files, you have your content.
 That’s called open-source my friend.
 Imagine blogging for two years and then being shut down by the owner of your site (Blogger, Wix, Squarespace).
-Too bad, it’s gone.
-I’d frickin’ lose it!
+Too bad, it’s gone forever.
+I would lose my mind!